 Due in large part to the COVID pandemic, cloud storage for lawyers is becoming the rule rather than the exception.
 According to the 2021 ABA Legal Technology Survey Report, approximately 60% of attorneys use cloud file storage, with the sharing platform Dropbox the most popular service.

 The benefits of cloud storage for lawyers are evident/apparent/immense.
 Storing files digitally eliminates the need for rooms crammed with paper folders and documents, saving law firms costly rental fees.
-Secure cloud storage for lawyers also safeguards documents from physical damage such as flooding or fires, and protects them from theft.
+Secure cloud storage for attorneys also safeguards documents from physical damage such as flooding or fires, and protects them from theft.
 Individuals with permission to access the information do not have to be in the same physical location as the documents; instead they can safely access them while in court, on the road, or working from home.

 What is cloud storage for lawyers?